Sanjitha-Manivelan/hack-club-3/README.md

 I made this project by following multiple tutorials and coded the rest with my own knowledge and eventhough there were lots of errors I am really happy with the final product!

 I struggled with making the CSS of the website, the circular display of the images, and making the website usable on a phone and a computer.
+I learned how to make a website look neater through CSS!